matttrenary/rugby-ratings/README.md

 # rugby-ratings
-Calculate and publish team rugby ratings based on game results
+Calculates and publishes team rugby ratings based on game results

-# Steps for success
+# Process
-1. Run download_results.py
-2. Run calc_ratings.py
-3. Run site_builder.py
-4. Get generated files to this repository

-All take a code argument with options: 7s, 15s, both.
-Default is both.
+- rebuild.py is scheduled via GitHub Actions
+- It pulls scores from a Google Spreadsheet, calculates the ratings and rankings, and then produces html pages via Jinja
+- The built-in GitHub Pages Action then processes the html and markdown to complete the site refresh
+- Certain pages (about, thankyou, etc.) are not part of the rebuild and are updated manually as needed